 - those over age 65 who are more likely than younger patients to experience the compounding effects of other chronic conditions that occur with aging

 What’s the price of ignoring psychosocial issues that affect patients so profoundly?
 Increased rates of hospital re-admission, lower rates of adherence to recommended treatments, inferior quality of life, and worse longterm outcomes/mortality.

 (1) Institute of Medicine (US) Committee on Psychosocial Services to Cancer Patients/Families in a Community Setting; Adler NE, Page AEK, editors.
 Cancer Care for the Whole Patient: Meeting Psychosocial Health Needs.
 Washington DC: National Academies Press (US); 2008.
 1, The Psychosocial Needs of Cancer Patients.

-NOTE FROM CAROLYN: I wrote much more about what heart patients can expect before, during and after a hospital stay in A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press, 2017).
+NOTE FROM CAROLYN: I wrote much more about the many psychosocial issues that are common after a cardiac diagnosis in A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press, 2017).
 You can ask for this book at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from Johns Hopkins University Press (use their code HTWN to save 20% off the list price when you order).